-Damp on walls is a problem that most properties suffer from at some point.
-That said, there are many different reasons that damp problems become apparent on walls, so it is important that the correct diagnosis is given to the source of the damp so an appropriate damp treatment can administered.
+Damp walls are a problem that most properties suffer from at some point.
+That said, there are many different damp problems that can affect walls and all require unique treatment.
+This is why it is important that a professional diagnosis is given before damp proofing walls in your property.

-If your property appears to have damp on its walls but you cannot determine the reason after reading the information below, our expert team at Peter Cox are always available with help and advice 0800 633 5712 or you can ask a question online using our contact form.
+If your property appears to have damp on its walls but you cannot determine the reason there is no need to worry, our expert team at Peter Cox have been damp proofing walls since 1951 and are always available with help and advice.
+Call our experts today on 0800 633 5712 or contact our damp proofing team using our contact form

 Damp on walls is general caused by the three types of damp listed below:

 Rising Damp - Rising damp can only ever affect walls the property’s ground floor.
 The biggest tell-tale sign of rising damp is “tide mark” on the wall above the skirting.
 Another common symptom of rising damp is white marks left by salts that are drawn out of the brickwork.
 The salts and tide mark will often cause damage to paint or the peeling of wallpaper along with a damp musty odour.

 Condensation - Condensation very common damp problem caused by lack of ventilation.
 Damp on walls. caused by condensation will typically manifest as black mould spots on paintwork and wallpaper.
 Condensation problems are more likely to occur on cold, outside facing walls but can affect any wall in the property given the right circumstances.
 Condensation problems are more common in the autumn and winter months when people close their windows and increase the humidity and is particularly prevalent in bathrooms and kitchens.